craft-de-jet/app/devops/README.md

 #
 ## The Issue of Development/Debugging:

-During the development phase the developer accesses the dependent components locally which is easily achievable by docker.
-However, few issues which are discovered in the `hosted system` do now repoduce on local stack.
+During the development phase the developer accesses the dependent components locally which is easily achievable by `docker`.
+However, few issues which are discovered in the `hosted system` do not repoduced on local stack.
 For debugging such an issue, the components that needs debugging are executed locally and rest on the `hosted system`.

 ## Approach

 The idea is to device a methodology to easily setup the stack to execute selected components locally and rest on the `hosted system`.
+The dev will follow below steps:

 * __Use `GNU Make`__
 ```bash